Family of Imran Khan: Maternal family

-Imran's mother Shaukat Khanum belonged to the Burki Pashtun tribe.
-The Burkis speak their own dialect, an Iranian language distinct from Pashto known as Ormuri (also called the Burki dialect).
-There are various theories about the origins of the Burkis, the family believes that they migrated from Turkish Kurdistan over at least eight centuries ago, and settled in the mountains of Kaniguram.
-Another theory, as discussed by Robert Leech (1838), ascribes a "Farsiwan" or "Tajik" origin with ancestry from Yemen, from whence they arrived in Afghanistan and were later brought to India along with the army of Mehmood Ghaznavi.
-According to Leech, the tribe had two divisions in Afghanistan's Logar Province; one in Baraki Rajan, which spoke Persian, and one in Baraki Barak, where they spoke the Burki dialect.
-Leech added that the Burkis of Kaniguram spoke the Burki dialect, just like their kinsmen in Barak.

 According to a tribal legend, they may have served as bodyguards for Mehmood Ghaznavi who conquered much of Afghanistan, Pakistan and parts of northern India in the eleventh century, and were awarded lands.
 They made their living as traders, taking horses and silk to India.
 Some members of the Burki tribe emigrated from Kaniguram around 1600 AD and formed a settlement in the city of Jullundur (40 miles from Lahore), where Khan's mother was born.
 According to Khan, his maternal family had been based in Jalandhar for over 600 years before migrating to Pakistan after the Partition of British India.
 His mother's family played an instrumental role in establishing the Islamia College in Jalandhar.

 Maternally, Khan is a descendant of the Sufi warrior-poet and inventor of the Pashto alphabet, Pir Roshan, a Burki born in Jullundur who hailed from Kaniguram.
 According to a Burki historian, K. Hussain Zia, the Burki emigration from Kaniguram was prompted by a severe drought; "The elders decided that some people would have to leave in order for the others to survive.
 It was thus that 40 families bade farewell to Kaniguram.
 The entire population walked with them for some miles and watched from the top of a hill till they were out of sight."
 These forty caravans would eventually arrive in Jalandhar, an area which the Burkis were already acquainted with previously, on account of their trading routes to India via the Grand Trunk Road.